Hui-Eva/Data-Analysis/README.md

 # Zhanghui's Project on Data Analysis
-There are 8 projects about Data analysis by using machine learning methods such as Decision Tree,Naive Bayers,SVM,LR,KNN,Apriori,Pagerank and so on.
+There are projects about Data analysis by using machine learning methods such as Decision Tree,Regression，Naive Bayers,SVM,LR,KNN,KMeans,Apriori,Pagerank，Ensemble and so on.